kubernetes-sigs/scheduler-plugins/kep/399-sysched-scoring/README.md

 ### Notes/Constraints/Caveats

+#### Seccomp

-We assume the pod's configuration contains seccomp security context provided by the user or automatically configured using the Security Profile Operator (more on this below).
+* We assume the pod's configuration contains seccomp security context provided by the user or automatically configured using the Security Profile Operator (more on this below).
 We make use of the seccomp profile to retrieve what system calls are used by the pods. seccomp is also used to filter the system calls for each pod to enforce system call restriction.

-Creating a seccomp profile that is inaccurate can result in pod execution failure.
+* Creating a seccomp profile that is inaccurate can result in pod execution failure.
 Creating an accurate seccomp filter can be challenging but this is an existing difficulty of using seccomp.
 The Security Profile Operator can be used to ease and automate this process.

+* We currently only support seccomp profiles with an allowed set of system calls, i.e., SCMP_ACT_ALLOW, and with the `defaultAction` of SCMP_ACT_ERRNO or SCMP_ACT_LOG.
+Supporting a deny list will require keeping an up-to-date list of available system calls in the cluster.
+This can be done in future iteration depending on need.

+* We do not support system call filtering based on arguments.

+* We also assume each node in the cluster runs a similar Linux kernel version and the resulting seccomp profiles generated either with SPO or other approaches will be for the corresponding host kernel version.
+The `architecture` field of the pod's seccomp profiles will have to match the corresponding hosts.
+This is to ensure that the pods' seccomp profiles will be correct and applicable across all the nodes.

+Weights can be used to denote the "riskiness" of certain system calls or groups of system calls.
+We can define riskiness in a few ways but one way is to base on historical CVE data associated with system calls or how system calls are used in known exploits.
+We discuss how weights can be incorporated in the formulation of ExS below.
+While weights can be specified through the plugin's configuration or by extending the SPO CRD to encode it, chosing what weight values to use is not straightforward.
+Hence, implementing weights will depend on the interest/demand from the community.

 ### Risks and Mitigations

-Pods with the same workload might get scheduled on the same set of nodes, potentially impacting performance.
-Can remedy this by applying existing tainting or anti-affinity policies to spread those pods out.

-A security-aware scheduler scoring plugin (SySched) scores a node for an incoming pod by comparing the system call profile of the incoming pod with the system call profiles of existing pods in the node.
-It aims to co-locate pods with the same or similar system call profile for improving pod security while maintaining a high level of performance.
+Pods with the same workload (same syscall profiles) might get scheduled on the same set of nodes, potentially impacting performance.
+This would be a concern if the plugin is used as the sole decider of placement.
+However, we do not anticipate it being used as such since if there are performance critical workloads or other scheduling metric that is more important, one would want to make use of existing tagging/anti-affinity mechanisms or other scheduling plugins in conjunction with our security plugin and provide the appropriate weights to ensure some form of QoS is maintained.
+The workloads without specific restrictions can then benefit from our approach.

 ## Design Details: Overall architecture